lucaSchilling/SimpleBots/README.md

-# SimpleBots Backend
+# SimpleBots

 ![SimpleBots Logo](/logo.png)

 This is the repository for the software development project from the `University of Applied Science in Mannheim`.
-Our customer is `LivePerson` and we are the team `Slitherin`.
+Our customer is `LivePerson` and we are team `Slitherin`.
 In this repository you can find everything about our product, `SimpleBots`.
-`SimpleBots` was created to simplify the life of the `LivePerson` employees.
+`SimpleBots` was created to simplify the life of `LivePerson` employees.
-They should be able to create, manage and edit messaging bots from a user friendly website.
+Our task was to develop a product that allows its users to easily create, manage and edit messaging bots from a user friendly website.
-The bots should be small in size, good in performance and easy in creation.
+The bots themselves were supposed to fit three criteria: small in size, good in performance and easy in creation.
-In here you find our solution for this problem, we had about 10 weeks for the whole project and the most of us didnt knew any of the frameworks we were using.
+This repository contains our solution for the given task.
+We were given a total time span of roughly 10 weeks to complete the project and most of us didn't have any prior experience with most frameworks that are being used as of right now.
-If you have any questions about this project feel free to contact me:
+If you have any questions about our project, feel free to contact me:
 * Luca Schilling
 <1612711@stud.hs-mannheim.de>
 <https://github.com/lucaSchilling>